Swirrl/table2qb/README.md

 The input to table2qb takes the form of a CSV file in the ['tidy data'](http://vita.had.co.nz/papers/tidy-data.pdf) structure.
 The interpretation of the columns in the input data is defined by the configuration file and follows set conventions, described in more detail below.

 The implementation makes use of the W3C [Tabular Data and Metadata on the Web](https://www.w3.org/TR/tabular-data-model/) standards, in particular [csv2rdf](https://www.w3.org/TR/csv2rdf/).
 It incorporates this open source [csv2rdf processing library](https://github.com/swirrl/csv2rdf).
 Behind the scenes there is a two step process, first converting the defined tabular inputs into an updated table and accompanying JSON metadata as defined by the csv2rdf standard, then using the standard csv2rdf processor to create the final outputs.
-The generated RDF includes links from observations to table rows, as per that standard.
 A future version of table2qb will allow the option of outputting the JSON metadata and accompanying table for the csv2rdf representation.

 The output of table2qb is RDF in [Turtle](https://www.w3.org/TR/turtle/) format.
 Future versions will allow alternative RDF serialisations as an option.